- Created by: Ajda Gregorcic

 Logo design and brand identity system

-While designing some merchandise in between for the marketing team, I designed a T-shirt that raised a lot of attention on trade shows from the visitors’ side, so the CEO decided this should be the company’s new logo.
-It reflected the company’s brand identity (the story behind the sign on the t-shirt).
+While designing some merchandise in between for the marketing team, I designed a motif for a T-shirt that raised a lot of attention on trade shows from the visitors’ side, so the CEO decided this should be the company’s new logo.
+It reflected the company’s brand identity (the story behind the company’s mission and vision).
 My work includes:

 - Logo design

 - Brand identity design system

 - Guide and plan the redesign transition on numerous internal and external channels

 - Aligning the whole 60+ people team and handoff of pre-defined templates and graphics for further use

 The logo itself represents two hands, facing upward to an open book, which reflects the mission and vision to keep students safe in their learning environment.

 Social media and product marketing graphics